ncsuarc/FuzzySortedDict/README.rst

 fuzzysorteddict
 ===============
-**This project is no longer maintained, see [python-sortedcollections](https://github.com/grantjenks/python-sortedcollections) for maintained library
+**This project is no longer maintained, see python-sortedcollections at https://github.com/grantjenks/python-sortedcollections for maintained library**

 .. image:: https://travis-ci.com/ncsuarc/FuzzySortedDict.svg?branch=master